Focusing on What God Wants Us to Do

 Why is God doing This unto His People?

-Believers were automatically entered into a covenant with the Lord their God on the day that they elected to put their trust in him.
-This covenant works like a marriage contract between God and every individual believer.
+There is a covenant that God himself entered into: it is a covenant between God, and every individual believer.
+Believers entered into this covenant on the day that they elected to put their trust in him.
+It works like a marriage contract.
 One of the principal terms of this contract is to hearken to God’s voice.
-Before viewing some of the other terms of the covenant, let’s investigate the definitions of some key parables words: for believers get their end time understanding through parable words.
-If a priest raises up teachings which are contrary to God’s ways, then God mocks them by calling them “gods”.
-He also refers to them as our “lovers”.
-God called everyone who has blindly been putting their faith and confidence in the words of their teachers, a whore: for the church is suppose to be married to God.
-A priest can mislead God’s people.
-God placed the words “graven image” upon every false teaching that his people have ever been seduced into believing.
+God included prophecy in this covenant, therefore before we view some of the other terms of this contract, let’s investigate some of the parable words found therein, for prophecy is interpreted through its parable words.
+Brace yourself for offensive language, for our God is Holy, and we are imperfect before him.
+If a priest raises a teaching that is contrary to God’s ways, then God mocks him, and calls him a “god”.
+God even refers to our priests, and our prophets, as our “lovers”.
+The words "graven image" refer to false teachings that his people have been seduced into believing.
+Furthermore, he called everyone who has been blindly been putting their faith and confidence in the words of their teachers, a whore: for the church is suppose to be hearkening unto his voice.
+God's word, is his voice: the only way that believers can truly know that they are hearing God's voice, is by reading it.
+Failure to read the scriptures, allows room for deception.
 These next few verses show evidence of God’s special use of these parable words.

 “Turn, O backsliding children, saith the Lord; for I am married unto you (Jeremiah 3:14).”
 “I swore unto thee, and entered into a covenant with thee, saith the Lord God, and thou becamest mine (Ezekiel 16:8).”
 “Thou hast played the harlot with many lovers; yet return again to me, saith the Lord (Jeremiah 3:1).”
 “God standeth in the congregation of the mighty; he judgeth among the gods (Psalm 82:1).”
 “Where are thy gods that thou hast made thee?
 Let them arise; if they can save thee in the time of thy trouble: for according to the number of thy cities are thy gods, O Judah (Jeremiah 2:28).”
 “Confounded be all they that serve graven images, that boast themselves of idols: worship him, all ye gods (Psalm 97:7).”
 “Every founder is confounded by the graven image: for his molten image is falsehood, and there is no breath in them.
 They are vanity, and the work of errors: in the time of their visitation they shall perish (Jeremiah 10:14-15).”